dmephisto/ProyectoUni5_DMV/README.md

 > Project Unit 5, 2020-2

 ## General information
 This repository contains the scripts and data used in the unit 5 project of the Introduction to Bioinformatics class 2020-2.
-Two analyzes were performed: in the first one VCFtools was used, so the "VCFtools" folder contains the scripts and the data that was used; in the second one a PCA was made in R studio, so the "PCA" directory contains the scripts and the data used.
+Two analyzes were performed: in the first one VCFtools was used, so the "VCFtools" folder contains the scripts and the data that was used; in the second one a PCA was made in RStudio, so the "PCA" directory contains the scripts and the data used.

 ## Data used
 Data for this project was taken from the [Dryad Digital Repository](https://datadryad.org/stash/dataset/doi:10.5061/dryad.8g0s3) respository corresponding to the publication titled **Targeted capture and resequencing of 1040 genes reveal environmentally driven functional variation in gray wolves** ([Schweizer et al., 2015](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.13467)).